IBM/z_ansible_collections_doc/source/eda/eda-for-ibm-z.rst

 This architecture demonstrates how IBM Z security events can be integrated into an enterprise event-driven automation workflow.
 By combining native z/OS monitoring capabilities with Event-Driven Ansible, organizations can automate the processing and response to security events while maintaining consistent operational practices.

-This design provides the following benefits:
+This design provides the following benefits.

 - Faster detection and processing of security events.
 - Automated and consistent response workflows.